Northern Westchester Hospital provides quality, patient-centered urologic surgery and expertise, close to home.

 da Vinci Surgery for Kidney Cancer

-Kidney cancer is relatively resistant to noninvasive treatments like radiation and chemotherapy.(9) As a result, a proven standard treatment for localized kidney cancer is surgery.(9) The precision, vision and control of the da Vinci Surgical System allows your surgeon to conduct precise, minimally invasive surgery to treat kidney cancer.
+Kidney cancer is relatively resistant to noninvasive treatments like radiation and chemotherapy.(9) As a result, a proven standard treatment for localized kidney cancer is urologic surgery.(9) The precision, vision and control of the da Vinci Surgical System allows your surgeon to conduct precise, minimally invasive surgery to treat kidney cancer.
 This robotically assisted approach may also enable your surgeon to remove just the tumor, thereby preserving your kidney and helping to prevent future kidney disease and even dialysis.

 Advanced 3-D Surgical Imaging and Visualization

-At Northern Westchester Hospital, surgeons utilize florescence imaging and a new 3-D High-definition camera system to greatly enhance the images of tissue, tumors, and surrounding blood vessels during complex kidney surgery.
+At Northern Westchester Hospital, surgeons utilize fluorescence imaging and a new 3-D High-definition camera system to greatly enhance the images of tissue, tumors, and surrounding blood vessels during complex kidney surgery.
 This advanced imaging system enables better visualization by injecting a unique fluorescent dye that is activated by near-infrared light.
 This enhanced visualization provides surgeons with a finer assessment of anatomical landmarks thereby enabling more precise and delicate kidney operations.

 Gallstones and Gallbladder Diseases (cholecystectomy)